Pepiro-idmaster/sci-hi/README.md

 Lastly, after their visit, app holders will receive interesting info based on their favorite exhibition, tips, quizzes, news, upcoming exhibitions, interesting science facts and earning points programs.

 **2.Contributors and roles**

--Lampis: Will be focusing on the interactive screens part of the project, inside the museum.
+-Lampis: Will be focusing on the interactive screens part of the project, at the museum.

 -Pepiro: Will be focusing on the mobile app part of the project, outside the museum, for prior and after the visit, and at the museum, as well.

 **3.Frameworks**

 For this prototype, MIT's AppInventor will be used, and perhaps some Origami or Adobe XD for presentational purposes.

 **4.Target Platform**

 The idea for the project's aim, is to be developed on a mobile app and, on a interactive touch screen at the museum (desktop computer).
 For prototyping purposes we will only develop the mobile part, but we will adapt the interactive screens part into a mobile experience, as well.

 **5.Installation Guide**

 -TBD-